 There have been a large number of 'strategic' international collaborative climate change efforts, that is to say collaborations that involve governments.
 Most, if not all of them were 'strategic partnerships'.
-There is, for example, the US-led 'Asia-Pacific Partnership on Clean Development and Climate'18 which in its non-legally binding Charter sets itself the aim of creating 'a voluntary, non-legally binding framework for international cooperation to facilitate the development, diffusion, deployment, and transfer of existing, emerging and longer term cost-effective, cleaner, more efficient technologies and practices among the Partners'.
-Another example is the 'EU-China Climate Change Partnership' with the stated aim, by 2020 'to develop and demonstrate, in China and the EU, advanced "zero-emissions" coal technology [and] to significantly reduce the cost of key energy technologies and promote their deployment and dissemination'.
+There is, for example, the US-led Asia-Pacific Partnership on Clean Development and Climate14 which in its non-legally binding Charter sets itself the aim of creating a voluntary, non-legally binding framework for international cooperation to facilitate the development, diffusion, deployment, and transfer of existing, emerging and longer term cost-effective, cleaner, more efficient technologies and practices among the Partners.
+Another example is the EU-China Climate Change Partnership15 with the aim, by 2020, to develop and demonstrate, in China and the EU, advanced "zero-emissions" coal technology [and] to significantly reduce the cost of key energy technologies and promote their deployment and dissemination.

-The form of these strategic partnerships is very similar to - and most likely based on - what the business sector calls 'strategic alliances', that is, formal relationships between independent partners with the aim of pursuing certain agreed business goals, but without creating an independent management structure.
-Given the longer-term goals of these strategic climate change partnerships, it is difficult to evaluate their chances of success, although it is generally recognised that some of them are likely to perform less well than would be desirable.
+The form of these strategic partnerships is very similar to-and most likely based on-what the business sector calls 'strategic alliances,' that is formal relationships between independent partners with the aim of pursuing certain agreed business goals, but without creating an independent management structure.
+Given the longer-term goals of these strategic climate change partnerships, it is difficult to evaluate their chances of success, although it is generally recognised that some of them are likely to perform less-well than would be desirable.

-Businesses, particularly in the oil and gas sector, also have considerable experience with an extension of the 'strategic alliance' model, namely in so-called 'joint ventures', where the collaboration actually involves the formation of a new separate and dedicated management entity.
-Probably the best-known example of such a joint
+Business, particularly the oil and gas sector, also have considerable experience with an extension of the 'strategic alliance' model, namely in so-called 'joint ventures,' where the collaboration actually involves the formation of a new separate and dedicated management entity.
+Probably the best know example of such a joint venture is that of Sony Ericson, a firm established in 2001 by the Japanese consumer electronics Sony Corporation and the Swedish telecommunications company Ericsson to take over their mobile phone productions.
+As it happens, a number of countries such as the People's Republic of China and to some extent India, require foreign companies to form joint ventures with domestic firms in order to enter a market, which may well be of significance in the present context, given the importance of these two countries with respect to solving the developing country emission problem.

-At the 'strategic', ie intergovernmental level, the equivalent to such a joint venture would be something the Member States of the EU have been engaged in ever since the Treaty of Rome in 1957.
+At the 'strategic,' i.e. intergovernmental level, the equivalent to such a joint venture would be something the member states of the EU have been engaged in ever since the Treaty of Rome in 1957.
 Clearly, it would not be realistic to think that countries would decide to embark on such a strong strategic joint venture just to pursue climate change aims.
-But there are weaker versions, such as the collaboration under the above-mentioned North Atlantic Treaty, which, after all gave rise to the North Atlantic Treaty Organisation with its own HQ, command structure and budget.
+But there are weaker versions, such as the collaboration under the above-mentioned North Atlantic Treaty, which, after all gave rise to the North Atlantic Treaty Organisation with its own HQ, command structure, and budget.16